 Buzzing bees, a peek-a-boo sun, and droplets of rain on blooming buds means springtime has arrived.
 But leftovers are lurking from a busy holiday and being cooped up during the winter, possibly including a blackened oven, dust on the mantle, and pet dander under the couch.
 It’s time for Scrubfest 2013.

 Cleaning can improve both your physical and mental health.
 Clutter can be just as bad as allergy-triggering dirt and grime.
 “Clutter can make you feel overwhelmed,” says Dr. Justin Montoya of ProHealth Family Medicine in Eugene.
 “It increases anxiety.”
 In fact, we lose a year of our lives finding lost items says the National Association of Professional Organizers, and the national Soap and Detergent Association reports that 40 percent of housework could be eliminated if we would just take the time to de-clutter.
 “Getting rid of clutter can diminish anxiety and improve mood,” says Dr. Montoya.
+Beverly Hills alcohol rehab can also help out people in getting rid off drug addiction that happened out of anxiety.

 Start by purging.
 Then organize what’s left.
 It sounds simple, but deciding what to keep can be the hardest part.
 Ask yourself: “What do I want from this space?” and organize around that.
 The vision will help you decide what is important to keep.
 Check out Pinterest for visual ideas of what you want your rooms to look like and how to organize them.
 Organize your closet by hanging similar items together.
 Organize piles of clothes into a set of stackable drawers or decorative baskets.
 Add a few baskets to the living room—one for the magazines, one for blankets—soon it’ll look more orderly.
 In your office, get rid of old receipts you don’t need and file the rest in a coupon holder.
 And don’t forget your purse—a little reorganizing there will make you feel de-cluttered wherever you go.